alperhi/wessbas.dslModelGenerator/readme.txt

   - folder "configuration" contains the properties files, that are required for running the generator.
-In particular, these files demonstrate how to define workload intensity and Behavior Models respectively.
+In particular, these files demonstrate how to define workload intensity and Behavior Mix respectively.

-  - folder "examples" contains some example input Flow files and user behavior information, as well as several models.
-The following sub-folders are
+  - folder "examples" contains some example input Flow files and user behavior information for Carshare transformations, as well as several models.
+In particular, the following sub-folders are located in the "input" folder of for the Carshare transformation folder:
-    included:

       o "behavior"      -- example behavior information as it might be retrieved from monitoring data, including probabilities and